 Goal: Support efforts in New York and the Northeast to build capacity for processing secondary material commodities collected for recycling.

-Action Items Implementation Time to Other Key Lead Implement Stakeholders Support colleges and universities within New York in researching recycling market challenges, plastics recycling, and glass DEC Ongoing CSMM, Center for Glass Innovation, Center for Plastic State.
-Innovation, NYSP2I
+Action Items Implementation Lead Time to Implement Other Key Stakeholders Support colleges and universities within New York in researching recycling market challenges, plastics recycling, and glass processing innovations for New York State.
+DEC Ongoing CSMM, Center for Glass Innovation, Center for Plastic Recycling Research and Innovation, NYSP2I

 Goal: Encourage the development and expansion of recycling markets by demonstrating the state's ability to "lead by example."

-State 5 ability to lead by example.
 Action Items Implementation Lead Time to Implement Other Key Stakeholders Support the GreenNY Council to advance greater purchasing of products with recycled content as well as the purchase of recycled products (compost, etc.) by state agencies.
 The GreenNY Council Ongoing DEC Support the GreenNY Council in their work with individual state agencies on conducting waste audits and other materials management improvements.
 The GreenNY Council Ongoing DEC Support the GreenNY Council in their effort to ensure all state agency operations have strong recycling and organics diversion programs.
 The GreenNY Council Ongoing DEC